 expected to become familiar with program requirements and to

-confer with the assigned faculty advisor to develop a plan of
+confer with the assigned faculty advisor to develop a

 Candidates in the M.Ed. in Educational Leadership Program

 complete an approved program of study including at least 33